Reading and Subscribing

 long as there are no conflicts with local changes.

-This is implemented by subscribing to changes to the other desk
+This is implemented by subscribing to changes to the other desk, with a

 with the usual merge strategies.